-With the BSc (Hons) Adult Nursing, you will enjoy exciting career opportunities both in the UK and have the opportunity to participate in overseas placements.
+With LJMU's BSc (Hons) Adult Nursing degree, you will enjoy exciting career opportunities both in the UK and overseas.

-Successful completion of the course allows you to apply for registration on the Nursing and Midwifery Council register.
+Successful completion of the course allows you to apply for registration on the Nursing and Midwifery Register, regulated by the Nursing and Midwifery Council.
 This can lead to careers in the health sector at home or abroad and in the private and voluntary sectors.

-93% of our adult nursing graduates go on to find employment or further study within 15 months of graduating (visit discoveruni.gov.uk for more information).
+93% of our adult nursing graduates go on to employment or further study within 15 months of graduating (Source: discoveruni.gov.uk)